maitraiyeevashistha/Basic_Hello_World_And_Calculator_Program/README.md

 The subtraction of num1 and num2 is : 16

 ## Importance of this code :
-this code hels us learn how to :
+this code helps us learn how to :

  - take user input using `cin`